Azure/azure-devtestlab/samples/DevTestLabs/Modules/Library/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](./CONTRIBUTING.MD) for details on our code of conduct, and hints on how to code for this repo.
+Please read [CONTRIBUTING.md](CONTRIBUTING.MD) for details on our code of conduct, and hints on how to code for this repo.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors